 The developer of this application made use of the behavior layer events to derive the HTP's location and set the oscillation frequency, as well as the softness values of the HTP's height rod.
-Alternatively, it could have been implemented as a haptic shape, e.g., by moving a haptic shape with an oscillating behavior under the next level.
-Similar to the developer of the first application, the participant based his idea on an existing board game.
+Alternatively, one could implement this using an oscillating haptic shape under the next letter.
+Similarly to the developer of the first application, the participant based his idea on an existing board game.